GameMaker Studio 2 Desktop

 - 50 % positive mentions

-The monetization strategy has been criticized for being increasingly aggressive, overshadowing more essential features of the game, which has led to a negative perception among users in 2021.
+The monetization strategy has been criticized for becoming increasingly aggressive, overshadowing more essential features of the game, which has led to a negative perception among users in 2021.
+While the game supports online play and in-game purchases, the focus on monetization detracts from the overall experience.

 “It also offers great support for online play, in-game purchases, different input devices, and customizing each depending on the platform used.”